We are happy to help! Yes, there are many core exercises that can help strengthen your core and improve your APFT score.

 Before you begin core exercises, always remember to stretch before and after your workout.
 To warm up your core muscles, perform dynamic stretches, such as torso twists.
 A static stretch, such as the cobra move, will relax your core muscles after you finish exercising.

 To work your core, try these exercises from our #WarriorReady Workout series to get you started:

 - Elbow plank

 - Bicycle crunches

 - Reverse crunches

 - Side crunches

 Building a strong core also involves strengthening your back and pelvic muscles in addition to your ab muscles.
-Try some of these exercises to work your core from front to back.

 Additionally, make sure you have proper form when doing sit-ups.
 Here are some tips: